 Two most common types;

 - SBS (styrene-butadiene-styrene) systems are bituminous based that have been modified with rubber.
 This is beneficial, specifically in colder climates as the material is more flexible.
-This type of system has been around since 1975 and has four primary installation options including torch, hot asphalt, cold-applied and self-adhering rolls.
+This type of system has been around since 1975 and has four primary installation options including torch-applied, hot asphalt, cold-applied and self-adhering rolls.
 The application flexibility allows installation at all temperature levels, especially when construction dates shift to the colder months.
 The rolls are typically reinforced with polyester or fiberglass which makes them very durable.
 Two potential downsides are the system does not hold up well if constantly exposed to oil or hydrocarbon chemicals and installation can require a longer investment window that would not be beneficial to property owners looking to flip the property because of a high initial cost.